-The projected loss ratio for 2021, including COVID-19 claims, is 5 points above that for 2020 and 11 points above that for 2019.
+The projected loss ratio for 2021, including the cost of COVID-19 claims, is 6 points above that for 2020 and 13 points above that for 2019.

-Projected loss ratios have been growing steadily since 2016.
+Projected loss ratios have been growing steadily since 2016, mostly due to declining insurer rate levels and modest increases in average claim severity.